Le Père

-Le Père (The Father) is a play by the French playwright Florian Zeller that won in 2014 the Molière Award for Best Play.
+Le Père (The Father) is a play by the French playwright/filmmaker Florian Zeller that won in 2014 the Molière Award for Best Play.
 It premiered in September 2012 at the Théâtre Hébertot, Paris, with Robert Hirsch (André) and Isabelle Gélinas (Anne).

-The play was considered as "the most acclaimed new play of the last decade" and won several awards and nominations in Paris, London and New York.
+The play was considered as "one of the best plays of the century" by The Times and won several awards and nominations in Paris, London, Tokyo or New York.
 The play was translated into English by Christopher Hampton.

 It was adapted to make the French film Floride (2015).
 Zeller directed and co-wrote with Hampton the 2020 English-language film adaptation, starring Anthony Hopkins and Olivia Colman.
 It won the Academy Awards for Best Adapted Screenplay and Best Actor (Hopkins).

 Plot

 André, a once proud old man, is showing the first signs of mental degeneration.
 His daughter Anne, who takes him in at her apartment where the play takes place, seeks only to help and protect him, but the progression of his illness becomes inexorable.
 Both angry and distraught, he gradually loses his mind and reverts to childhood under her clouded gaze.

 Through stagecraft, the production draws the viewer into the twists and turns of a diseased mind: the actors' roles swap and become interchangeable, furniture changes from one scene to the next, and the dialogue repeats itself.
 The viewer is brought inside the father's head, hence the misunderstandings and the feeling of constantly being caught between truth and fiction, nightmare and reality.
 As the father decays, the setting expands and the space empties, leaving him with his solitude, his own nothingness and his impending end.